enveda/weighting-spectral-similarity/README.md

 - [GNPS library](https://gnps.ucsd.edu/)
 - [NIST library](https://chemdata.nist.gov/)

-Links to the specific files are given in the notebooks.
+Links to the specific files are given in the notebooks and data input should be located at ./data

 ## Reproducibility
 To reproduce the results, run the notebooks in the given order.